Interstate Highway System: Exit numbering

 The majority of Interstates have exit numbers.
 Like other highways, Interstates feature guide signs that list control cities to help direct drivers through interchanges and exits toward their desired destination.
 All traffic signs and lane markings on the Interstates are supposed to be designed in compliance with the Manual on Uniform Traffic Control Devices (MUTCD).
 There are, however, many local and regional variations in signage.

 For many years, California was the only state that did not use an exit numbering system.
 It was granted an exemption in the 1950s due to having an already largely completed and signed highway system; placing exit number signage across the state was deemed too expensive.
-To control costs, California began to incorporate exit numbers on its freeways in 2002—Interstate, U.S., and state routes alike.
+To control costs, California began to incorporate exit numbers on its freeways in 2002—Interstate, US, and state routes alike.
 Caltrans commonly installs exit number signage only when a freeway or interchange is built, reconstructed, retrofitted, or repaired, and it is usually tacked onto the top-right corner of an already existing sign.
 Newer signs along the freeways follow this practice as well.
 Most exits along California's Interstates now have exit number signage, particularly in rural areas.
 California, however, still does not use mileposts, although a few exist for experiments or for special purposes.

 In 2010–2011, the Illinois State Toll Highway Authority posted all new mile markers to be uniform with the rest of the state on I‑90 (Jane Addams Memorial/Northwest Tollway) and the I‑94 section of the Tri‑State Tollway, which previously had matched the I‑294 section starting in the south at I‑80/I‑94/IL Route 394.
 This also applied to the tolled portion of the Ronald Reagan Tollway (I-88).
 The tollway also added exit number tabs to the exits.